plainionist/plainionist.github.io/_posts/2023-01-20-Implementing-Clean-Architecture-MediatR.md

 The ```RegistrationApplicationService``` clearly depends on MediatR due to its usage of the ```IMediator``` interface.
-But also the ```RegistrationRequest``` and even the ```RegistrationSucceededDomainEvent```
-- located in the domain layer - depends on MediatR due to the interfaces both classes implement.
+But also the ```RegistrationRequest``` and even the ```RegistrationSucceededDomainEvent``` (located in the domain layer) depends on MediatR due to the interfaces both classes implement.
  Again, these dependencies clearly violate the Dependency Rule!

 ## Shouldn't we be pragmatic?